Training Deep Networks from Zero to Hero: avoiding pitfalls and going beyond: Training procedures beyond the basics

 The regular approach for training deep networks is to design its topology, define its training strategies, randomly initializing all parameters and then \textit{train from scratch}.
 However such networks are both data-hungry and highly sensitive to initialization.
 To overcome those issues, weight warmup procedures were studied, such as first training an unsupervised autoencoder~\cite{cavallari2018unsupervised} and then use its encoder weights as initialization.
 In addition, a widespread approach is to download models pre-trained using a large datasets such as ImageNet in the case of image classification~\cite{kornblith2019better}.
 This is called transfer learning, and assumes the model has generalization capability.
 Due to the hierarchical structure of deep networks, in which different layers provide different levels of attributes, even different image domains may benefit from pre-training~\cite{ponti2019supervised, dos2019generalization}.

--- \textbf{Transfer learning from pre-trained weights} involve the following steps: \begin{enumerate} \item remove the original output layer, design a new output layer and randomly initialize its weights; \item freeze the remaining layers, i.e. making the layers not trainable, by not allowing their parameters to be updated; \item train the last layer for a number of epochs. \end{enumerate}
+-- \textbf{Transfer learning from pre-trained weights}: \begin{enumerate} \item remove the original output layer, design a new output layer and randomly initialize its weights; \item freeze the remaining layers, i.e. making the layers not trainable, by not allowing their parameters to be updated; \item train the last layer for a number of epochs. \end{enumerate}

 -- \textbf{Fine-tuning} after transfer learning, unfreeze and train a subset of layers using a small learning rate (often $10^{-4}$ or even less).
 As a rule of thumb, one starts by unfreezing the layers closer to the top (output) of the network and, the more data one has, more layers can made trainable.
 Use with care: if your dataset is small, beware not to overtrain.